AdobeDocs/federated-audience-composition.en/help/compositions/home.md

 | Partner Ecosystem labels | Partner Ecosystem labels are used to categorize data from sources external to your organization. |

 For more information about access and data governance labels, please read the [data usage label glossary](https://experienceleague.adobe.com/en/docs/experience-platform/data-governance/labels/reference).

+## Create {#create}

+You can create a composition for Adobe Experience Platform using Audience Composition.
+For more information, read the [create a composition guide](./create-composition.md).

 ## Next steps